SeyedHamidreza/cognitive_robotics_ws/README.md

 mv cognitive_robotics_ws/*.sh ~/
 ```

-There should be two bash files, namly setup_all_required_packages.sh and setup_bashrc.sh, in your home folder.
+After runnging the above commands, a folder named "cognitive_robotics_ws" and two bash files, i.e. "setup_all_required_packages.sh" and "setup_bashrc.sh", should be exist in your home folder.
 Then, run the following lines:

 ```bash